muaz-khan/WebRTC-Experiment/Firefox-Extensions/enable-screen-capturing/README.md

 }, false);
 ```

-**Insights:**

-Your requests to addon:

-1. `enableScreenCapturing` - ask addon to enable screen for specific domains.
+### Insights:

-2. `checkIfScreenCapturingEnabled` - ask addon to check if screen is already enabled for specific domains.
+Your requests to addon: `checkIfScreenCapturingEnabled`: ask addon to check if screen is already enabled for specific domains.
-3. `domains` - pass array of domains

 Addon responses:

-1. `enabledScreenCapturing` - addon said: successfully enabled screen for specific domains.
-2. `isScreenCapturingEnabled` - Here `true` means domain is already enabled for specific domains.
+1. `isScreenCapturingEnabled` - Here `true` means domain is already enabled for specific domains.
-3. `reason` - if addon failed to enable screen for specific domains.
-4. `domains` - list of same domains that you passed to addon.
+2. `domains` - list of same domains that are enabled for screen capturing.

 ## Simplest Demo